 The experiences we have when we travel stay with us for the rest of our lives.
 Many times, those experiences involve animals.

-I recently had a pretty awesome experience with a llama in Machu Picchu, Peru.
+When I traveled to Peru, I had a pretty awesome experience with a llama in Machu Picchu.
 The cutie was relaxing on one of the terraces and I was able to go right up to him and pet him.
 It was so frickin’ cool!
 So I got to thinking… I wonder what other memorable animal encounters people have had?

 Therefore, I’ve asked a few of my fellow bloggers to tell us about their amazing experiences with animals from around the world…